pramnora/julia/README.md

 ...when you wish to exit from the Julia UI-User Interface...; in order to return back to the DOS prompt, use...
 >>julia> exit()
 >>C:\>

-**NOTE(5):** The Julia programming language is designed to...

- - work as 'fast' as C code
- - is created with mathematical/scientific programming in mind
- - can do parallelism
- - uses package manager
- - can call functions from other languages: C/Python/Fortran
- - -etc.

 -----